Merc-WithaMouse/merc-withamouse.github.io/content/post/Getting-To-Know-Winget/Installing-Apps-With-Winget.md

   pin        Manage package pins
 ```

-To get more details on any specific options own available , pass it the help argument. [-?]
+To get more details on any specific commands available options, pass them the help argument. [-?]

 for example, `winget install -?` would return the relevant options realating to installation.
 Some of these that are going to be relevant to us shortly are: